anvitan/SportyUIAutomation/README.md

 Reports will be added in

-✅ Reports saved in the reports/ folder.
+✅ Reports saved in the reports/ folder.# SportyUIAutomation